MatinAniss/gpui-book/src/getting-started/index.md

 Currently GPUI is not yet being published to the [crates.io registered crate](https://crates.io/crates/gpui).

-Using GPUI is done with a git depedency in your `Cargo.toml`, the GPUI crate is kept in the [Zed repository](https://github.com/zed-industries/zed) as it is constantly evolving with the needs of Zed.
+Using GPUI is done with a git dependency in your `Cargo.toml`, the GPUI crate is kept in the [Zed repository](https://github.com/zed-industries/zed) as it is constantly evolving with the needs of Zed.

 ```toml
 gpui = { git = "https://github.com/zed-industries/zed" }